Understanding Interest Rates, Fees and Interest Capitalization

 Fixed Interest Rates

-The interest rate charged on a fixed rate loan will remain the same for that loan's entire term, no matter what market interest rates do.
+The interest rate charged on a fixed rate loan will remain the same for that loan's entire term, regardless of changes to the market interest rates.
 Attributes of fixed rate loans include:

-- Payments will be the same every month allowing for a very accurate way to manage your budget.
+- Payment amounts will be the same every month, which allows for a consistent way to manage your budget.

-- If interest rates go up, your fixed rate will remain the same, providing protection in a higher interest rate environment.
+- If market interest rates go up, your fixed rate will remain the same.

 Federal Direct Loans have a fixed interest rate for the life of the loan.